Great futures start with defined goals

 You'll need to invest a minimum of $50,000 to work with our advisors, and we'll waive any fund minimums for you.
 The following types of Vanguard accounts count toward the minimum:

 - Trust accounts.

-Those participating in employer sponsored plans can check your advice services eligibility by logging in to your account on our Advice Compare page.
+If you're participating in an employer-sponsored plan, you can check your advice services eligibility by logging in to your account on our Advice Compare page.

 We can't advise you on the following types of accounts (and they don't count toward the minimum), but we can still include them in your plan and give you guidance that you can implement yourself: